singaround/songbook/songs/Towrope-Girls.md

 At last we're in harbour the rags are all furled\
 The girl's are all waiting, we're on top of the world\
-That'll do cries the mate. now it's fourteen month's pay\
+That'll do cries the mate.
+Now it's fourteen month's pay\
 And the girls have got a hold of our tow rope today.